 Meaning of Reincarnation

 Reincarnation means rebirth or incarnation.
-Namely, when a man dies, this teaching says, the soul leaves the body and temporarily exists in some other place and then enters a new body, and the man is born again.
+Namely, when a man dies, this teaching says, the soul leaves the body, temporarily exists in some other place, and then enters a new body, and the man is born again.

-When we say reincarnation, we usually think of Hinduism and Buddhism because this teaching is characteristic of them.
+When we say “reincarnation,” we usually think of Hinduism and Buddhism because this teaching is characteristic of both.
 One example can be found in the Bhagavad Gita:

-As a man puts on new clothes, leaving the old, similarly, the soul takes over new material bodies, leaving the old and useless.
+As a man puts on new clothes, leaving the old ones, so the soul takes on new material bodies, leaving the old and useless.
 (2:22)

 There are several reasons why the teaching of reincarnation is popular.